tonib/kaichronicles/doc/README-mechanics.md

 ```xml
 <disableCombats disabled="false" />
 ```
 By default disables all section combats.
-If the optional property "disabled" is set to "true", all section combats will be re-enabled
+If the optional property "disabled" is set to "false", all section combats will be re-enabled

 ### saveInventoryState / restoreInventoryState